oconnor0/BeaconRoad/CoreRules.md

     * Cost: Action, Stress
     * Target: 1 allied creature within 30'.
     * Effect: One negative condition or wound on them expires.

-* Exhale
-    * Requires: MIND d8, Study 3
-    * Cost: Action, Stress 2 (range 1, force 1).
-    * Target: 1 enemy creature within 30'.
-    * Attack: Study/MIND! vs WARD.
-    * Hit: The target suffers your wounds (select 1):
-        * You select 1 wound and lose it.
-The target gains that wound.
-        * You roll a recovery.
-The target suffers *entropic* damage equal to the recovered HP.
-        * You clear up to 3 stress.
-The target gains that stress.

 * Shadowstep
     * Requires: MIND d8